Energy-Pathways-Group/GLOceanKit/docs/classes/wavevortextransform/masksforflowconstituents.md

   For example, if you define ``A = ApmMask .* Ap;`` then A will contain only the positive frequency internal gravity solutions and half the inertial solutions.

-        - Returns ApmMask: mask for the Ap and Am matrices
-  - Returns A0Mask: mask for the A0 matrix